polar-app/polar-app/docs/NOTES_DESIGN.md

 When we discuss concurrency here we're talking about the concurrency of multi-person edits.

-Persistence and concurrency are related because if we were to design the persistence layer without thinking about concurrent edits it would be possible for someone to accidentally overwrite someone else's edits which would defeat the entire point of collaboration.
+Persistence and concurrency are connected since if we were to design the persistence layer without thinking about concurrent edits it would be possible for someone to accidentally overwrite someone else's edits which would defeat the entire point of collaboration.